Biruk-Abere/The-Pretrained-Transformer-Architecture/README.md

 Without positional encoding, the decoder would have no information about the relative positions of the input tokens, and would not be able to perform attention effectively.
 This could result in poor performance on natural language processing tasks , such as language translation or text classification.

 Therefore, like the encoder, the decoder in the Transformer architecture also uses positional encoding to encode the relative positions of the input tokens.
-The positional encoding is added to the decoder’s input embeddings before they are fed in to the decoder layers , allowing the decoder to attend to the input sequence correctly and generate an appropriate output sequence.
+The positional encoding is added to the decoder’s input embeddings before they are fed into the decoder layers , allowing the decoder to attend to the input sequence correctly and generate an appropriate output sequence.

 Question :- What is the job of this masked multi – head attention specifically ?